Avalon Advanced Materials

-Avalon Advanced Materials Inc. (formerly Avalon Rare Metals Inc.) is a Canadian mineral development company with a primary focus on the rare metals and minerals, headquartered in Toronto, Ontario, Canada.
-Avalon specializes in niche market of metals and minerals with growing demand in new technology.
+Avalon Advanced Materials Inc. is a Canadian mineral development company with a primary focus on the rare metals and minerals, headquartered in Toronto, Ontario, Canada.
 Avalon's principal assets are its Nechalacho Project (Yellowknife, Northwest Territories), Separation Rapids (near Minaki, Ontario), East Kemptville, Nova Scotia, Lilypad Cesium (near Ignace, Ontario), and Warren Township (Ontario).

 Avalon is listed on the Toronto Stock Exchange under the symbol "AVL" and on the OTCQB market under the symbol "AVLNF".
+The company changed its name from Avalon Rare Metals to Avalon Advanced Materials in February 2016.

 Projects

-Nechalacho Rare Earth Elements Project
+Nechalacho Rare Earth Elements and Zirconium Project

-Avalon's Nechalacho Rare Earth Elements Deposit is located 100 km southeast of Yellowknife in the Northwest Territories, Canada.
-Avalon completed a Feasibility Study in April 2013, focused on defining high-grade, resources in the large basal zone of the deposit.
+Avalon's Nechalacho REE and Zirconium Project is located 100 km southeast of Yellowknife in the Northwest Territories, Canada.
+Avalon completed a Feasibility Study in April 2013, focused on defining high-grade resources in the large basal zone of the deposit.

 On July 29, 2013, the Mackenzie Valley Environmental Impact Review Board completed its Report of Environmental Assessment and recommended approval of the Nechalacho Project.
 On November 4, 2013, the Federal government approved the project, allowing the company to proceed with formal applications for the required land use permits and water licenses.

 As rare earth prices fell, the project become largely inactive.
 In May 2018, Avalon announced it was re-activating the project on the global demand for neodymium and praseodymium and in January 2019 it was announced that Avalon and private Australian company Cheetah Resources Pty Ltd would be collaborating to develop the T-Zone and Tardiff Zones of the project.
-Cheetah is focused on the small-scale development of rare earth resources enriched in the magnet rare earths - neodymium and praseodymium - presently in short supply and high demand for clean technology applications.
+Cheetah is focused on the small-scale development of rare earth resources enriched in the magnet rare earths—neodymium and praseodymium—presently in short supply and high demand for clean technology applications.

 The Nechalacho Project at Thor Lake is situated in an area known as the Akaitcho Territory, which is subject to a comprehensive land claim negotiation between several communities of the Dene Nation and Canada's federal government.
 In 2012, Avalon completed an Accommodation Agreement with the Deninu Kue First Nation.
 The Accommodation Agreement provides business and employment opportunities for the Deninu Kue related to the project and contains measures to mitigate environmental and cultural impacts that may result from the project development.
 In February 2014, the company signed a Participation Agreement with the Northwest Territory Metis Nation.

+Lake Superior Lithium Inc.

+Lake Superior Lithium Inc. (LSLi) is a 100% wholly owned subsidiary of Avalon Advanced Materials Inc., focused on developing Ontario’s first lithium hydroxide processing facility.
+The project aims to support North America's growing electric vehicle (EV) and battery supply chains by producing battery-grade lithium hydroxide from multiple lithium concentrate sources.